pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-references.md

 From [isocpp.org](https://isocpp.org/wiki/faq/const-correctness#const-ref-nonsense):
 - references are always `const`
 - `X& const x` is functionally equivalent to `X& x`.
-Since you're gaining nothing by adding the `const` after the `&`, you shouldn't add it: it will confuse people — the `const` will make some people think that the `X` is const, as if you had said `const X& x`.
+Since you're gaining nothing by adding the `const` after the `&`, you shouldn't add it: it will confuse people - the `const` will make some people think that the `X` is const, as if you had said `const X& x`.

+### Classes Related By Inheritance

+Lip15.2.3:

+- we can bind a pointer or reference to a base-class type to an object of a type derived from that base class
+- examples:
+  - use a `Quote&` to refer to a `Bulk_quote` object
+  - assign the address of a `Bulk_quote` object to a `Quote*`
+- consequently, when we use a reference (or pointer) to a base-class type, we don't know the actual type of the object to which the pointer or reference is bound
+  - That object can be an object of the base class or it can be an object of a derived class
+- the **smart pointer classes** support this "derived-to-base conversion", too

 ## Rvalue References

+- "are primarily intended for use inside classes" (Lip2.3.1)
 - introduced by the new standard to support move operations
 - a reference that must be bound to an rvalue
 - obtained by using `&&`